+Our skin protects us from external influences every day.
 Walking barefoot or heavy use of the hands is enough to stimulate the formation of calluses.
-A completely natural process.
-The increased production of callus cells is intended to make the skin more resistant to external influences.
+This is a completely natural process that makes the skin more resistant.

-If the keratinization takes on unhealthy characteristics, the doctor speaks of disorders and keratosis.
+If the keratinization takes on unhealthy characteristics , the doctor speaks of disorders and keratosis.
 Many people may also know it as chafing skin.
-In this case, a cosmetic problem becomes a case for the expert; medical pedicure.
+In this case, a cosmetic problem becomes a case for the medical pedicure expert.

 Symptoms and effects of hyperkeratosis